 If it isn't HARD, it isn't FUN!
 As a coach, I want to develop positive relationships to teach grit, perseverance, mental toughness, high standards, how to work hard, all while supporting them mentally/emotionally through whatever roadblocks arise.

 Bottom Line: I want to recruit and help develop athletes who are going to continue their training and education at the high school level.
 Physically, middle school students will change in high school and I want to encourage and support every athletes' dreams as best I can.

 - I use film for advocacy and team building.
-There is an overwhelming TEAM feeling of pride at the completion of any video.
-All participants are very proud of the product and take ownership in its creation.
 I generally attempt to design an activity that challenges the participants and then I try to capture the process and product.
 There is a genuine authenticity in the experimentation, failure, and success with words and actions to achieve a goal.
-But there has to be a goal or purpose for the creation.

 - Audio recording a performance into an album allows the participant to relive that experience years or days later.
 Listening to the audio that includes comments, conversations, and the process of the performance makes each event unique every year.

 - I love the challenge of creating songs that serve an educational/institutional purpose and then recording the performances to give to students and teachers.
 My first song, The Science Solving Gang, started it all.
 It was the night before the first day of school and I was mapping out my science curriculum.
 In my mind, the scientific method is taught and revisited throughout the year so the question was, "how can I do this easily, quickly, and effectively?"
 The rest followed and I continued to write about other educational/library topics.